Configuring CC Attack Protection Rules to Defend Against CC Attacks

 - Cloud mode - CNAME access: This mode supports counting requests to All WAF instances.
 That means WAF aggregates requests to all WAF nodes for rate limiting.
 You can just enable this function during configuration.

-- Dedicated mode: This mode does not support global counting for all WAF instances.
-The Rate Limit can be set to the maximum access requests allowed for a visit divided by the number of proxies in front of WAF or the number of WAF instances, whichever is smaller.
+- Generally, this mode does not support global counting for all WAF instances.
+The Rate Limit can be set to the maximum access requests allowed for a website visitor divided by the number of WAF instances used to protect the website.

-Assume that you use three proxy services in front of WAF and use two dedicated WAF instances to protect your website.
-The smaller value is 2.
-If you want to limit the requests of a visitor within 1,000 times in a rate limiting period, you can set Rate Limit to 500, which is 1,000 divided by 2.
+For example, if you use two WAF dedicated instances to protect you website, and want to limit the requests for a single web visitor to no more than 1,000, set Rate Limit to 500, which is obtained by dividing 1,000 by 2.

 Configuring a CC Attack Protection Rule

-- Click the name of the target policy to go to the protection configuration page.
+- Click the name of the target policy to go to the protection rule configuration page.

-- Click the CC Attack Protection configuration area and toggle it on or off if needed.
+- Click the CC Attack Protection configuration area and ensure that the CC attack protection is enabled.

 - In the upper left corner above the CC Attack Protection rule list, click Add Rule.

-- In the displayed dialog box, configure a CC attack protection rule by referring to Table 1.
+- On the Add CC Attack Protection Rule panel, configure a CC attack protection rule by referring to Table 1.

 For example, you can configure a CC attack protection rule to block requests from a visit for 600 seconds by identifying their cookie (name field) if the visitor accessed a URL (for example, /admin) of your website over 10 times within 60 seconds.